Go Back Email Link

 Instructions

-• Raise the heat and bring to a simmer, the lower the heat to maintain the simmer.
-Cook uncovered about 25-35 minutes, or until the tomatoes break down and the sauce reduces.
-Add more water if you want a thinner consistency.
+• Raise the heat to bring the mixture to a simmer, then lower the heat to maintain the simmer.
+Cook, uncovered, for 25-35 minutes or until the tomatoes break down completely.